orstavik/JoiEvents/docs/1d2_composedEvents/2b_WhatIs_composedPropagation.md

 7 host node bubble phase (bubble become at_target) 2
 8 main document bubble phase 3
 ```
 This looks normal: capture phase, then target phase, and then bubble phase.
 The only anomaly is that the event listeners on the host node during the `AT_TARGET` phase are sorted capture phase before bubble phase, not registration order as they normally would do.
-However, this is behavior the developer would likely erroneously expect, so it would likely be forgiven.
+However, developers would likely expect such behavior (erroneously), so the browser can be forgiven for making it so.

-When we view the shadowDOM event listeners in isolation, it looks like this:
+When we view the shadowDOM event listeners in isolation, they look like this:
 ```
 3 shadowRoot capture phase 1
 4 shadowRoot>element bubble phase (bubble become at_target) 2